clasqm/freedos-repo/Development.md

 -----

+Please understand: I don't actually know all these languages.
+Where possible, I ran the included test suites or compiled some example code.
+If I could find documentation, I included it.
+But basically you are on your own here.

 + [Agena](./zip/agena.zip) 2.12.2 - an interpreted procedural programming language.
     + Dual-licensed GPL v2 and MIT
     + A new easy-to-learn procedural programming language.